Master of Health Administration Degree Online

 Important Note: If you would like to apply only to A.T.
 Still University’s M.H.A. program it will be more cost effective to apply directly to ATSU, if you are applying to more than one university it is advantageous to utilize the HAMPCAS application service.
 Apply directly to ATSU here

 Most courses are four credit hours.
-Each Residential Learning Institute is two credit hours.
-There are additional fees for books, reference materials, Residential Learning Institute travel and accommodations.
+There are additional fees for books and reference materials.

 Federal financial assistance is available for qualifying students.
 For information on financial aid, please visit ATSU’s Financial Services department online or contact them at 866.626.2878 or by email at firstname.lastname@example.org